Site Section Links

 trigger" on its plan to settle the issue of God's character once

-and for all time, and for the redemption of Mankind on Earth.
+and for all time for us, and for the redemption of Mankind on Earth.

 The following items are an outline of reasons for selecting the timing and